Social rank theory: Hedonistic interactions

 Within the last ten million years, hedonistic forms of social competition have emerged.
 In hedonistic interactions individuals actively attract conspecifics in order to elevate social status.
 Status is achieved through the demonstration of constructive qualities such as beauty, intelligence, talents, and special abilities.
 Social approval of these qualities raises self-esteem, while disapproval can result in lowered self-esteem, loss of status, and reduced attractiveness to potential mates.
-In other words, with the knowledge that one is valued by conspecifics signals reassurance and orients individuals towards affiliation as opposed to agonistic interactions.
+In other words, the knowledge that one is valued by conspecifics signals reassurance and orients individuals towards affiliation as opposed to agonistic interactions.
 Hedonistic interactions are also characterized by the formation of alliances and coalitions, which offer another avenue through which to improve status.
 In building networks of alliances, individuals dedicate a lot of effort towards ensuring that one's self-presentation properly conforms to group mores and standards.
 As a result, a great deal of social life entails the seeking group approval which acts to both confirm rank and impart a sense of belonging.